A link to the survey is below.

 In the event that your survey response is processed and stored in the United States, you are advised that its governments, courts, or law enforcement and regulatory agencies may be able to obtain disclosure of the data through the laws of the United States.

-In addition to submitting my final report to Royal Roads University in partial fulfillment for a Masters of Arts in Leadership at Royal Roads University, I will also be sharing my research findings in the form of a final report with the leadership of the following organizations: Innovation Factory (IF), the Small Business Enterprise Centre (SBEC), the Hamilton Chamber of Commerce’s (HCC), the Hamilton Community Foundation (HCF), and the YWCA Hamilton (YWCA); my Inquiry Team members.
+In addition to submitting my final report to Royal Roads University in partial fulfillment for a Masters of Arts in Leadership at Royal Roads University, I will also be sharing my research findings in the form of a final report with the leadership of the following organizations: Innovation Factory (IF), the Small Business Enterprise Centre (SBEC), the Hamilton Chamber of Commerce’s (HCC), and the YWCA Hamilton (YWCA); my Inquiry Team members.

 Participants will receive a copy of the report upon request.
 It is possible that the results of this research may be part of an article, a conference presentation, or another kind of knowledge product in the future.